masyl/isomaton/doc/roadmap.md

 #In Progress Release

 ## v0.3 - Watch your step
-- Rule to force actor to step of solid blocs
+- done: Rule to force actor to step of solid blocs
-- Define solid/non-solid blocType attribute
+- done: Define solid/non-solid blocType attribute
-- Non-solid bloc types: longgrass, pebbels, flowews, mushrooms
+- Non-solid bloc types: weeds, flowews
 - Rule to prevent multiple "solid" blocks from taking space
 - Rule to allow actor to occupy same space as a non-solid block
 - Detect/Control collisions between actors and blocks
+- When placing blocs, enforce cohesion rules (no two blocs, occupying)
+- Placing blocs in "replace", "dont-replace" mode
+- Placing blocs by layering them (falling from the sky until they touch ground
+- Enforcing limits on the maximum width/height/tallness of the world

 #Upcomming Releases

-## v0.4 - Smooth moves
+## v0.? - Smooth moves
 - Smooth animation of blocs between stage steps
 - Isograph can be modified with difgram or changelog
 - Add knight actor which looks for gold on its own
 - Add orientation to actors, blocs (n, e, w, s)

-## v0.5 - Control
+## v0.? - Control
 - Player commands knight with keyboard/mouse (attach, retreat, follow);

-## v0.6 - Story log
+## v0.? - Story log
 - A story log stores all the significant game actions
 - Inventory changes are logged to the story log

-## v0.7 - Health
+## v0.? - Health
 - Health meter for actors
 - knight looses healt when colliding with slime
 - Actor dies when he looses all his health

-## v0.8 - Success or failure
+## v0.? - Success or failure
 - "Knight kills slime" objective
 - "Knight finds gold" objective
 - Show level objectives and report achievement in story log